 Class 5: Severe-Duty/Extreme- Heavy-Duty Receiver Trailer Hitch

-If you need to pull accurate heavy loads regularly, a Class 5 is what you’ll want behind your truck.
+If you need to pull heavy loads regularly, a Class 5 is what you’ll want behind your truck.
 We’re talking payloads over 15,000 pounds here!

 Only the beefiest heavy-duty rigs, like a Peterbilt 389 or Kenworth W900, are built to handle these mammoth hitches.
 Installing one takes a real mechanic - you’ll be doing some serious frame reinforcing.